bazaarvoice/bv-ui-core/lib/api/README.md

 This module is written using ES6.
 In order to use the source you may need to provide your own transpiler, depending on your supported browsers.

-We also takes advantage of some built-ins that you may need to polyfill:
+We also take advantage of some built-ins that you may need to polyfill:

 - `fetch`: http://caniuse.com/#feat=fetch
 - `Promise`: http://caniuse.com/#feat=promises